Tally-Tera/auto-pet/README.md

 # auto-pet

 - Automatically summons and feeds your pet.
-- Automatically uses Bracing Force pet buff by cooldown.
+- Automatically uses Bracing Force pet buff when its about to run out or by cooldown when its not maxed.

 ## Commands